graphql/graphql-spec/spec/Section 4 -- Introspection.md

 GraphQL supports type name introspection within any selection set in an operation, with the single exception of selections at the root of a subscription operation.
-Type name introspection is accomplished via the meta-field `__typename: String!` on any Object, Interface, or Union.
+Type name introspection is accomplished via the meta-field `__typename: String!` on any Object, Interface, Union, Intersection.
 It returns the name of the concrete Object type at that point during execution.

-This is most often used when querying against Interface or Union types to identify which actual Object type of the possible types has been returned.
+This is most often used when querying against Interface, Union, or Intersection types to identify which actual Object type of the possible types has been returned.

 As a meta-field, `__typename` is implicit and does not appear in the fields list in any defined type.